 “The Duke of Edinburgh’s Award is for all young people, regardless of their background or circumstances…we hear about the number of young people out of work, education or training on a daily basis and I believe the DofE has never been more relevant.
 We know that people look for the DofE on young people’s CVs, it could help them get that essential first job.”
 HRH, The Countess of Wessex

-The good thing is that it's a totally personal programme - designed for you, by you.
-You get to do things that you're interested in and that you think are worthwhile.
-You might be doing things that already count towards DofE or you might do something completely new.
-Either way, you're guaranteed to meet some great people, help others, develop your own skills in a whole range of ways and have a laugh.
-Plus you get the benefits below in return.....
+The good thing is that it’s a totally personal programme – designed for you, by you.
+You get to do things that you’re interested in and that you think are worthwhile.
+You might be doing things that already count towards DofE or you fancy taking up something completely new.
+Either way, you’re guaranteed to meet new people, help others, develop your skills in a whole range of ways and have a laugh.
+Plus you get the benefits below in return…..

-In 2007, the DofE Award (funded by the Pears Foundation) undertook research into the impact that DofE has on young people and their futures.
-The results were:
+In 2007, the DofE Award (funded by the Pears Foundation) undertook research into the impact that awards have on young people and their futures.
+The results were impressive: